The Dangers of Lead Piping in your Water System

 Case Study

-We were recently completing a legionella risk assessment, in an education setting, in a building predating 1970, where it was found that suspected lead was on site.
+We were recently completing a Legionella risk assessment, in an education setting, in a building predating 1970, where it was found that suspected lead was on site.

 We carried out tests, including the coin test mentioned above, then carried out the following steps to resolve this: